-Sample our fine local produce such as River Tywi sewin (salmon), Laugharne salt marsh lamb, the unique flavour of Carmarthenshire Ham and crunch Parsons Pickles.
-Try locally harvested laverbred, some world beating local champion cheeses and locally sourced seafood.
+Sample our fine local produce such as River Tywi sewin (salmon), Laugharne salt marsh lamb, the unique flavor of Carmarthenshire Ham and crunch Parsons Pickles.
+Try locally harvested laverbread, some world-beating local champion cheeses, and locally sourced seafood.

 Delicious salt marsh lamb

 A warm welcome waits for you in our bustling local market halls in Llanelli and the handsome market town of Carmarthen.
 They are packed with goodies such as poultry, lamb, beef, and pork from local farms, traditionally made faggots, baskets of homegrown vegetables and make sure you try delicious home-made treats such as w

 Welshcakes and slices of bara brith.
 The green lush agricultural land and network of rivers and estuaries is the key to Carmarthenshire's gastronomic success.
 Also, try local butcher in Llandovery Dai Matthews for Cambrian lamb, Welsh black beef and some of the most delicious homemade pork sausages you have ever tasted, perfect for the barbecue if you are renting a self-catering cottage.

 Many of our local pubs and restaurants are proud to have season county goodies on their daily menu.
 Try some Carmarthenshire real ale.
 Many of our pubs and restaurants offer the finest real ales.
 The county's boutique hotels, restaurants, cafés, and gastropubs take pride in sourcing local food and drink to relax in a traditional inn or soak up the seaside atmosphere on the coast.

 There’s a lot more to Carmarthenshire than just its gorgeous green countryside, we have some of the most glorious sandy beaches in Europe.